TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 A project will often contain custom extensions, and at the least a :ref:`sitepackage <t3sitepackage:start>` that provides the TYPO3-related project templates and configuration.

-Previously, this was stored in a directory like :file:`typo3conf/ext/my_sitepackage`.
+Before TYPO3 v12, this extensions were stored in a directory like :file:`typo3conf/ext/my_sitepackage`.
 In Composer mode, you can easily add a custom repository within your project of the type `path`, so that you can require your sitepackage as if it was a normal package.
 You would not need to put it into a distinct Git or remote